MattyO/mattyo.github.io/the-matty-manual.md

 - I work as transparently as possible.
 I share work very, very early before it's normally ready to be accepted.
 Please let me know if this is overwhelming or distracting.
 - I examine problems - This can lead to slightly longer feedback cycles.
 This includes not only the problem space, but the many types of trade off that are present between possible solutions.
 - I ask a lot of questions.
 Your answers and perspectives are super important in helping us choose an approach and direction that works for both of us.
 - I believe in context, so I can sometimes be a little verbose.
-About Me

 ## Technical Details

 Are you a programmer that is intrested in how I think about the details related to making stuff?
 You are in luck.
 You have found the right section!

 I see the details around the bits mainly through the lenses of...
-* the 4 simple rules of design.
+* The 4 simple rules of design.
 * Many More Much Smaller Steps
 * Starting with the simplest thing that works.

 I see the process of making stuff through the lenses of
-* delivering smaller amounts of value sooner and more regularly
+* Delivering smaller amounts of value sooner and more regularly
-* sustainable pace.
+* Sustainable pace.
-* ensuring the system is one that regularly learns from itself **and remembers** .
+* Ensuring the system is one that regularly learns from itself **and remembers** .
-* small 'p' plans.
+* Small 'p' plans.
+Something quick, small, and easily adapts the inevitable changes through out a project.
+But a plan non-the-less.

 Thanks for reading!!!
 \- Matty